-When choosing a business form, you may want to consider the limited liability company (LLC), but there are some significant differences.
+When choosing a business form, you may want to consider the limited liability partnership (LLP).
+The LLP is similar to the limited liability company (LLC), but there are some significant differences.
 Note that an LLP is technically a partnership, so there must be at least two partners.

 In many states, owners of an LLP have only a reduced form of limited liability from the claims of the business's creditors.
 This "limited shield," as it is sometimes called, does not afford the owners the same protection they would enjoy in either the LLC or the corporation.

 In addition, in many states, the business interests of the owners of an LLP are afforded less protection from the claims of the owners' personal creditors, as compared to the LLC.

 Finally, California and New York limit the use of LLPs to professionals, thus eliminating the LLP as a choice for other business owners.

 In the past, many professions were not allowed to incorporate, preventing the use of a corporate shield that would limit personal liability.
 The LLP permits older professional partnerships to transition to limited liability status without tax consequences, and without having to incur the costs associated with transferring assets from the old partnership to the new LLP.